TwilioLatamEngHub/serverless-remove-media/README.md

 ## Use Case

-[Conversations on Flex](https://www.twilio.com/docs/flex/conversations) allows customers/agents to send media attachments to each other while having a conversation (chat, WhatsApp and SMS).
-This code removes this capability so messages will only be text-based.
+[Conversations on Flex](https://www.twilio.com/docs/flex/conversations) allows customers/agents to send media attachments to each other while having a conversation.
+This code removes the capability for agents to receive attachments from WhatsApp users, only to send attachments.

 This also works if you are using the [Conversations API](https://www.twilio.com/docs/conversations) without Flex.